solana-developers/solana-cookbook/docs/th/integrations/jupiter.md

 ### Getting the Route Map

-This API retrieves all the available tokens that can be swapped using the jupiter API.
-A list of all possible token routes is being fetched here and `allInputMints` contains the list of all possible Input Tokens by mint address and `swappableOutputForSol` contains all the possible tokens that can be swapped for SOL in this case.
+This API retrieves all the available tokens that สามารถ be swapped using the jupiter API.
+A list of all possible token routes is being fetched here and `allInputMints` contains the list of all possible Input Tokens by mint address and `swappableOutputForSol` contains all the possible tokens that สามารถ be swapped for SOL in this case.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>